 Yet medications exist that are proven to reduce cravings and even interfere with the brain’s ability to produce the dopamine response that creates a high.
 Vivitrol is a once-a-month shot that decreases alcohol cravings and blocks a person’s ability to get drunk.
 Naltrexone, which can be taken while a person is still using, reduces alcohol cravings and prevents a person from feeling high or drunk.
 Suboxone does the same for opiates.

-“Alcoholism is the third leading cause of death in the world.
-It’s important for us to throw the whole kitchen sink at this.”
 These medications are useless, however, if they stay on pharmacy shelves.
 And if addicts are struggling with unsuccessful treatment and lingering shame, they may feel their only option is to drive their loved ones way.

 This response only makes the problem worse: research shows that loneliness can kill us.“The magnitude of the association between social relationships and mortality has now been established,” according to a 2008 meta-analysis study in PLOS Medicine, which pulled data from 308,849 individuals.
 The researchers concluded that the benefit of social interaction for lonely people “is comparable with quitting smoking and it exceeds many well-known risk factors for mortality.”